ViaVersion/ViaFabricPlus/docs/USAGE.md

 - **Authentication**
 - **Visual**

-⚠️ The **Debug** tab is for developers only – don’t touch it unless you know what you’re doing.
+⚠️ The **Debug** tab is for developers only – don't touch it unless you know what you're doing.

 ![](preview/settings_selection.png)